Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/continuous-integration.md

 When you [set up CI jobs](/docs/deploy/ci-jobs#set-up-ci-jobs), <Constant name="cloud" /> listens for a notification from your <Constant name="git" /> provider indicating that a new PR has been opened or updated with new commits.
 When <Constant name="cloud" /> receives one of these notifications, it enqueues a new run of the CI job.

-dbt Cloud builds and tests models, semantic models, metrics, and saved queries affected by the code change in a temporary schema, unique to the PR.
+<Constant name="cloud" /> builds and tests models, semantic models, metrics, and saved queries affected by the code change in a temporary schema, unique to the PR.
 This process ensures that the code builds without error and that it matches the expectations as defined by the project's dbt tests.
 The unique schema name follows the naming convention `dbt_cloud_pr_<job_id>_<pr_id>` (for example, `dbt_cloud_pr_1862_1704`) and can be found in the run details for the given run, as shown in the following image:

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/using_ci_dbt_cloud.png" width="90%"title="Viewing the temporary schema name for a run triggered by a PR"/>

 When the CI run completes, you can view the run status directly from within the pull request. <Constant name="cloud" /> updates the pull request in GitHub, GitLab, or Azure DevOps with a status message indicating the results of the run.
 The status message states whether the models and tests ran successfully or not.

-dbt Cloud deletes the temporary schema from your <Term id="data-warehouse" /> when you close or merge the pull request.
-If your project has schema customization using the [generate_schema_name](/docs/build/custom-schemas#how-does-dbt-generate-a-models-schema-name) macro, dbt Cloud might not drop the temporary schema from your data warehouse.
+<Constant name="cloud" /> deletes the temporary schema from your <Term id="data-warehouse" /> when you close or merge the pull request.
+If your project has schema customization using the [generate_schema_name](/docs/build/custom-schemas#how-does-dbt-generate-a-models-schema-name) macro, <Constant name="cloud" /> might not drop the temporary schema from your data warehouse.
 For more information, refer to [Troubleshooting](/docs/deploy/ci-jobs#troubleshooting).

 import GitProvidersCI from '/snippets/_git-providers-supporting-ci.md';